LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * Embedded HTML objects and their content, for example an external image in a Canvas element, must originate from the same domain
 * Embedded HTML objects, for example Scalable Vector Graphics (SVG), which have been encoded by the web application, may not be visible to the agent

+{: .notice}
-Note: Encoded web content poses a security risk and is therefore filtered.
+Encoded web content poses a security risk and is therefore filtered.

 * There are no embedded non-HTML objects, for example Flash, Active-X or PDF

+{: .notice}
-Note: Non-HTML content is not monitored and is not visible to the agent.
+Non-HTML content is not monitored and is not visible to the agent.

 * All resources, for example CSS, images and fonts, can be reloaded multiple times without restrictions:
   * Example 1: Loading resources is not bound to cookie or other session identifiers